 Mechanism of action of the Ismigen

-Bacterial lysate, being an immunostimulant, works by modulating the immune system to trigger a protective response against bacteria or viruses that cause recurrent respiratory tract infections.
+The bacterial lysate, being an immunostimulant, works by modulating the immune system to trigger a protective response against bacteria or viruses that cause recurrent respiratory tract infections.
 This increases immunity against these infections.

-In this way, the lysate induces a specific immunostimulation against the seven bacterial strains that compose it, selected from among those most responsible for respiratory infections.
+The lysate induces a specific immunostimulation against the seven bacterial strains that compose it, selected from among those most responsible for respiratory infections.

 According to the extensive and well-established literature, treatment with polyvalent mechanical bacterial lysate appears to produce several beneficial effects, including a significant increase in antibody titer even after a single course of treatment, in terms of IgM, IgG, and IgA.

-This has a positive therapeutic effect on the broad spectrum of immune production and on the production of opsonizing antigens.
+This has a positive therapeutic effect on the broad spectrum of immune production and the production of opsonizing antigens.